 Shop and Establishment Act License is a type of Legal permission which legally allows us to do business in a particular place.
 If you have a physical shop or a office where the business is done, this license is a must.
 It gives you a proof of a particular business being done at that place.

+According to the Act, a commercial establishment means and includes: Registered and unregistered charitable trusts or other trusts.
+A society registered under Societies Registration Act, 1860.
+An establishment that provides services or does office work.
 The Shop and Establishment License in India is promulgated by the state and it slightly varies from state to state.
 However, as per the Act, all shops and commercial establishments operating within each state are covered by the respective Shop & Establishments Act.

 The objectives of the Shops And Establishments Act are:

 Provide statutory obligation and rights to employees and employers in the unorganized sector of employment, i.e., shops and establishments.

 Regulate the conditions of work and employment in shops, commercial establishments, residential hotels, restaurants, eating houses, theaters and other places of public entertainment.

 If a shop establishment or commercial establishment who want to start an operation that must apply to the Chief Inspector for a Shop and Establishment Act License within the stipulated time.
 The application for Shop Act license in the prescribed form must contain the name of the employer, address of the establishment, name of the establishment, category of the establishment, number of employees and other relevant details as requested.
 On submission of the application and review by the Chief Inspector, the shop or commercial establishment will be registered and a registration certificate will be issued to the occupier.
 The Shop Act Registration certificate must be prominently displayed at the shop or commercial establishment and renewed periodically, as per the act.